This document contains:

 Please be advised that UPS does not request payments, personal information, financial information, account numbers, IDs, passwords, or copies of invoices in an unsolicited manner through e-mail, mail, phone, or fax or specifically in exchange for the transportation of goods or services.
 UPS accepts no responsibility for any costs or charges incurred as a result of fraudulent activity.

 Awareness and recognition of fraudulent letters, e-mails and phishing attempts is vital to protecting yourself against theft and other related crimes.
 Common indicators that an e-mail might be fraudulent include the following:

 Some legitimate UPS communications may come in the form of an e-mail with an "epackage" link contained within the e-mail.
 These messages are designed to increase the protection around sensitive information, and the associated link will always start with https://ftp2.ups.com.

-In addition to fraudulent websites and e-mails, fraudsters also may use the telephone, a fax machine, letters, or other communication methods in an attempt to gather your personal information.
-These fraudulent communications are the unauthorised actions of third parties not associated with UPS.
+In addition to fraudulent websites and e-mails, fraudsters also may use the telephone, text messages, a fax machine, letters, or other communication methods in an attempt to gather your personal information.
+These fraudulent communications are the unauthorized actions of third parties not associated with UPS.
 Fraudulent communications claiming to be from UPS may claim to indicate a package is waiting to be delivered.
 These communications will generally ask you for personal information and/or a payment in advance of receiving a package, or may indicate a need to update your account by obtaining personal information or a copy of your UPS invoice.
 The links in the text messages may contain malware or direct to a fraudulent website.